What is a DBS check?

 - The details entered do not match those held on our system.
 Please check and try again.

-In most cases it will.
+In most cases, it will.
 Either you or your employer will meet the initial cost of a new DBS certificate to gain access to the system.
 Once that is paid, you/your employer will be required only to meet the cost of annual subscription unless the status of your certificate changes.
-A status change may be prompted by the addition of a new conviction, caution, reprimand or warning to your records, or the addition of any new relevant police information.
-Removal of an old and minor conviction would not change the status of your certificate.

-No. Subscription to the service is not mandatory, but employers are likely to encourage you to join because it will greatly assist their safeguarding procedures.
-The NEU has no objection to this, provided employers – who will benefit most from the service – are prepared to meet the costs associated with subscription.
+No. Subscription to the service is not mandatory, but employers are likely to encourage you to join because it will assist their safeguarding procedures.